cloudify-cosmo/docs.getcloudify.org/content/installation/manager-image.md

             1. Choose your Instance Type and configure the instance resources.
 We suggest a machine with a minimum of 2 vCPUs and 4GB of memory.
                 Make sure you enable inbound traffic from your security settings in the security group assigned to the instance.
 Port `22` is required for SSH access, and ports `80` and `443` are required for HTTP(S) access.
 Don't forget to open all ports noted in the [prerequisites](https://docs.cloudify.co/latest/installation/prerequisites/) as well.
             1. Once you have configured the machine, click *Launch*.
-            1. Once the instance is up, you can access Cloudify Console (UI) at the Public IP address assigned to your instance or go to Step 2 to access Cloudify Manager via the CLI.
+            1. Once the instance is up, you can access Cloudify Console (UI) at the public IP address assigned to your instance or go to Step 2 to access Cloudify Manager via the CLI.

     * *OpenStack*
         1. Go to the [Cloudify download page](http://cloudify.co/download/) and choose a Cloudify Enterprise or Community Manager QCOW image.